 What to Bring

 You’ll definitely want to have a camera with you.
-I just used my iPhone and that worked well.
-I don’t think I got reception down there but it was perfect for photos and video.
+I just used my iPhone, and that worked well.
+I don’t think I got reception down there, but it was perfect for photos and video.
+You can get some pretty great pictures during your visit with all the taro fields, tropical plants, waterfalls, and Old Hawaii.

 Sunscreen is also a smart idea.
 It’s really important to make sure your arms, neck, and face are protected from UV rays.